mapnik/mapnik-reference/README.md

 # mapnik-reference

-`mapnik-reference` is a parse-able spec of what Mapnik can do - what main structures it supports (like layers, styles, and symbolizers) and the properties they can contain.
+`mapnik-reference` is a spec of what Mapnik styling and datasource are supported for each version.
-It's useful for building parsers, tests, compilers, and syntax highlighting/checking for languages.
+It is useful for building parsers, tests, compilers, and syntax highlighting/checking for languages.

 ## Versioning